 Please keep in mind that you don’t necessarily have to use this vacation packing checklist for your solo trip.
 I created this guide for you to give you a starting point for your theme park day.

-It will also take one thing off of your to-do-list while you are preparing for your solo trip.
+It will also take one thing off of your to-do-list while you are preparing for your theme park vacation.

-Why Plan Your Theme Park Vacation Packing Checklist?
+Why Planning Your Theme Park Vacation Packing Checklist is Important?